All Episodes

 Maybe freedom at one point, maybe you want to buy a house, you want to get a car, all those things.

-So um though for years, red states have the the low-tax states or no tax state income tax states, they have not had the benefit of states like New York, California, New Jersey that have very high state income taxes,
+So for years, red states have the low-taxed states or no-tax state income tax states, they have not had the benefit of states like New York, California, New Jersey that have very high state income taxes.

-and as a result, they never got to deduct that money from their taxes, and in many ways they were subsidizing a benefit uh for states that elect these tax and spend politicians.
+And in many ways, they were subsidizing a benefit for states that elect these tax and spend politicians.

 Now, I didn't vote for Andrew Cuomo.